-- 84 The SRB considers that partially collateralised(79) guarantees permitted by the resolution authority(80) may give flexibility to banks to use such instruments to complement fully prepositioned instruments to meet the internal MREL.
+- 84 The SRB considers that partially collateralised 82 guarantees permitted by the resolution authority 83 may give flexibility to banks to use such instruments to complement fully prepositioned instruments to meet the internal MREL.
 Also, they provide greater regulatory assurance for resolvability than waivers.
-Therefore, in consideration of the advantages and the regulatory safeguards that apply, the SRB intends in general to permit their use within the same Member State of the resolution entity, provided all the conditions set out in the legislation are met. - 85 Article 12g(3) SRMR grants the possibility for the SRB to permit the use of guarantees to meet the internal MREL within the Member State of the resolution entity, i.e. for the same institutions that may also be potentially eligible to apply for MREL waivers.
-Such guarantees must meet several conditions to fulfil this function, including: - the guarantees must be triggered under timing conditions equivalent to those applicable to instruments eligible for meeting internal MREL; and - the collateral backing the guarantee given by the resolution entity to its subsidiary qualifies under Article 197 CRR, following appropriately conservative haircuts(81). - 86 The SRB may apply further guidance specifying the conditions of Article 12g(3) SRMR for such permission.
-In particular, the resolution entity may need to provide an independent written and reasoned legal opinion or otherwise satisfactorily demonstrate that there are no legal, regulatory or operational barriers to the transfer of collateral from the resolution entity to the relevant subsidiary(82).
+Therefore, in consideration of the advantages and of the regulatory safeguards that apply, the SRB intends in general to permit their use within the same Member State of the resolution entity, provided all the conditions set out in the legislation are met. - 85 Article 12g(3) SRMR grants the possibility for the SRB to permit the use of guarantees to meet the internal MREL within the Member State of the resolution entity, i.e. for the same institutions that may also be potentially eligible to apply for MREL waivers.
+Such guarantees must meet several conditions to fulfil this function, including: - the guarantees must be triggered under timing conditions equivalent to those applicable to instruments eligible for meeting internal MREL; and - the collateral backing the guarantee given by the resolution entity to its subsidiary qualifies under Article 197 CRR, following appropriately conservative haircuts84. - SRMR for such permission.
+In particular, the resolution entity may need to provide an independent written and reasoned legal opinion or otherwise satisfactorily demonstrate that there are no legal, regulatory or operational barriers to the transfer of collateral from the resolution entity to the relevant subsidiary85.
 Regarding the condition to apply appropriately conservative haircuts on collateral qualifying under Article 197 CRR, the SRB will apply the minimum haircuts determined in the tables of Article 224 CRR for volatility adjustments for the same type of collateral, assuming daily revaluation.

-(79) At least 50%, see point (e) of Article 12g(3).
+82 At least 50%, see letter (e) of Article 12g(3).

-(80) Article 12g(3) SRMR.
+83 Article 12g(3) SRMR.

-^{(&}lt;sup>81) See point (f) of Article 12g(3) SRMR.
+84 See letter (f) of Article 12g(3) SRMR.

-^{(&}lt;sup>82) Last subparagraph of Article 12g(3).
+85 Last subparagraph of Article 12g(3).

-5. MREL FOR COOPERATIVE GROUPS
+5. MREL for cooperative groups